EdLoach/CheckPublicTransportRelations/README.md

 The NapTan Stops.csv can be useful for finding details of new bus stops that feature in routes from the TNDS information.
 That is available from here: https://data.gov.uk/dataset/ff93ffc1-6656-47d8-9155-85ea0b8f2251/national-public-transport-access-nodes-naptan Since writing the above, I've added an option to download the Naptan stops and they are used to compare names between OSM and NapTan with a few hard-coded rules that work for me locally (ignore stuff after an opening bracket, or anything after " - " except for "Co - Op", and expand abbreviations found in NapTan such as Rdbt Rd Ave etc).
 I'm still considering adding something to validate stop area names match updated stop names.

+<h2>WinSCP</h2>

+This utility uses WinSCP for ftp transfers.
+WinSCP.exe is licenced GPL 3 and WinSCPnet.dll is licenced MPL 2.0 - details available at https://winscp.net/eng/docs/license